scc-digitalhub/docs/user/docs/tasks/resources.md

 ![KRM Postgres image](../images/krm/krm_postgres.png)

-To create a new Database, it is necessary to provide the following information
+To create a new Database, provide the following:

 - name of the database to create
 - whether to drop the DB on resource deletion